startnao/hexo/source/_posts/Python-OpenCV-and-Nao.md

 Once we were able to detect movement, the next issue was to quantify that movement in order to trigger or not our action.

-###Â a.
+### a.
 First try: percentage of the image in movement

 Our first implemetation used a percentage of the image covered by red rectangles: if more than 30% of the image was in movement, we trigger the actions.
 However, this method wasn't greate for two main reasons:

 - We didn't have a notion of time, so a single big movement could be enough to trigger the system ;
 - Every single movement, even the smallest ones like a face movement, we tracked, so the percentage was pretty bad ;

-###Â b.
+### b.
 Improve the method by adding time and ignoring some rectangles

 In a second and third implementations, we worked on these problems and solved them by adding a time notion and by ignoring small rectangles.
 Now, the motion had to be detected for a certain number of frame to trigger the event.